GlacierProtocol/glacierprotocol.github.io/_docs/overview/about.md

 ## Alternatives
-There is no such thing as perfect security, only degrees of security with corresponding trade-offs in time, money, convenience, etc. The Glacier Protocol focuses exclusively on self-managed storage, but there are cheaper, lower security and more convenient options.
+There is no such thing as perfect security, only degrees of security with corresponding trade-offs in time, money, convenience, etc. Glacier focuses exclusively on self-managed storage, but there are cheaper, lower security and more convenient options.

 A reader familiar with Bitcoin security concepts may prefer to skip to the section